Aliases for PRKAB1 Gene

 GeneCards Summary for PRKAB1 Gene

 PRKAB1 (Protein Kinase, AMP-Activated, Beta 1 Non-Catalytic Subunit) is a Protein Coding gene.
-Diseases associated with PRKAB1 include krabbe disease.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
-GO annotations related to this gene include protein kinase binding and protein kinase activity.
+Diseases associated with PRKAB1 include diabetes mellitus, noninsulin-dependent and obesity.
+Among its related pathways are Signaling by GPCR and mTOR signalling.
+GO annotations related to this gene include protein kinase activity and AMP-activated protein kinase activity.
 An important paralog of this gene is PRKAB2.

 UniProtKB/Swiss-Prot for PRKAB1 Gene

 Non-catalytic subunit of AMP-activated protein kinase (AMPK), an energy sensor protein kinase that plays a key role in regulating cellular energy metabolism.
 In response to reduction of intracellular ATP levels, AMPK activates energy-producing pathways and inhibits energy-consuming processes: inhibits protein, carbohydrate and lipid biosynthesis, as well as cell growth and proliferation.
 AMPK acts via direct phosphorylation of metabolic enzymes, and by longer-term effects via phosphorylation of transcription regulators.
 Also acts as a regulator of cellular polarity by remodeling the actin cytoskeleton; probably by indirectly activating myosin.
 Beta non-catalytic subunit acts as a scaffold on which the AMPK complex assembles, via its C-terminus that bridges alpha (PRKAA1 or PRKAA2) and gamma subunits (PRKAG1, PRKAG2 or PRKAG3)